 Trawden AC are the crew in charge of Blencathra, the most Northern Checkpoint on the course.
 The theme is ‘School of Rock’ and they are ready to drive you onwards… it’s tradition that NOBODY drops out at Blencathra and Trawden AC will keep you moving!

 Checkpoint 7 is found at the end of the old coach road, in a deserted car park, usually in the early hours of the morning and that’s why you’ll be pleased to see them.
-Jon Steele and the Hardmoors team will be manning the checkpoint, Jon has completed the 100 himself a total of 5 times, so he knows how you’re feeling…
+Jon, Shirley and the Hardmoors team will be manning the checkpoint, Jon is a 500 legend, so he knows how you’re feeling…

 The ‘half way stop’ for the 100 course which is in fact not half way at all and it is the start of the 50 mile event.
-Dalemain is manned by the familiar face of Angela Bardon and this year they are themed as the ‘mad hatters tea party’.
-Lakeland 100 runners… you mustn’t be late…
+Dalemain is manned by the familiar face of Angela & Richard Bardon and this year they will be shaking their tail feathers…

 The first CP for the 50 runners and you’ll have barely broken sweat.
 After a great trail along Ullswater you drop to Howtown for the first stop and then start the first real climb up Fusedale valley.
 The checkpoint is managed by Rick & Kerry Gilchrist, with their regular team of supporters and this year, it’s Hogmanay…

 Delamere Spartans are a collective of trail runners who shun tarmac in favour of adventure and good times in the great outdoors.
 The brotherhood of Sparta is a bond that cannot be broken and once more, Lou and Steve will lead them into battle.

 Treacherous Persians cower (NB: not many Persians at Mardale) as the Spartans find glory through their victories.
 Witness their banner at races, from the friendly Lakes of the North to the burning pit of hell known as the South (their words not ours, for our Southern friends reading this).
 They are the Delamere Spartans, what’s your occupation?

-Checkpoint 12 is Ambleside Parish Hall and the stop is managed by Nics Nordic Walks
+Checkpoint 12 is Ambleside Parish Hall and the stop is managed by Walx Helvellyn Ullswater

 Checkpoint 14/6, Tilberthwaite, Jacob’s Ladder